Community Services Block Grant

 How are proposals selected?

-For discretionary grants: The criteria for selecting proposals will be published in the Funding Opportunity Announcement.
+For CSBG Block Grants: Not applicable.
+For discretionary grants: The criteria for selecting proposals will be published in the NOFO.

 How may assistance be used?

 States receive block grants to ameliorate the causes of poverty in communities.
 The block grant approach gives the States flexibility to tailor their programs to the particular services needs in their communities.
-States are required to use at least 90 percent of their allocations for grants to "eligible entities" as defined in the Community Services Block Grant (CSBG) Act, as amended; this includes primarily locally-based community action agencies and/or organizations that serve seasonal or migrant farm workers.
+States are required to use at least 90 percent of their allocations for awards to "eligible entities" as defined in the Community Services Block Grant (CSBG) Act, as amended; this includes primarily locally based community action agencies and/or organizations that serve seasonal or migrant farm workers.
 No more than the greater of $55,000 or 5 percent of each State's allocation may be used for administrative expenses at the State level.
-Funds may not be used for the purchase or improvement of land, or the purchase, construction, or permanent improvement (other than low-cost residential weatherization or other energy-related home repairs) of any building or other facility unless a waiver is approved by the Office of Community Services.
-For discretionary grants for T/TA: funds may be used in accordance with the objectives outlined in each funding opportunity announcement and the terms and conditions of the award.
+Funds may not be used for the purchase or improvement of land, or the purchase, construction, or permanent improvement (other than low-cost residential weatherization or other energy-related home repairs) of any building or other facility unless a waiver is approved by the Secretary.
+For discretionary awards for T/TA: funds may be used in accordance with the objectives outlined in each Notice of Funding Opportunity (NOFO) and the terms and conditions of the award.

 What are the requirements after being awarded this opportunity?